BSoares/timesheet/README.md

 ### Dependencies

+* Ruby 2.2.2
+* Rails 4.2.1
+* PostgreSQL
-* PhantomJS 1.9.8
+* PhantomJS 1.9.8 (used in tests)

 ```
-# Setup in mac with homebrew
+# Setup PhantomJS 1.9.8 in mac with homebrew
 brew install homebrew/versions/phantomjs198
 ```